-My interest in Chinese TV dates to the 1980s when I freelanced with foreign news bureaus that partnered, by necessity, with CCTV and local media handlers.
-My production work included credits on “Changing China” for NBC (1986), “China Odyssey” for CBS (1987), “Rape of Liberty” for BBC and “Tragedy at Tiananmen” for ABC (1989) The latter two projects were filmed in Beijing but had to be completed in Hong Kong.
-Nowadays, I’m not even sure they could be produced in Hong Kong.
+My interest in Chinese media dates to the 1980s when I freelanced for foreign news bureaus, most of which partnered, by necessity, with CCTV, Shanghai TV and local media handlers.
+My production work included credits on “Changing China” for NBC (1986), “China Odyssey” for CBS (1987), “Rape of Liberty” for BBC and “Tragedy at Tiananmen: the Tears of Spring” for ABC (1989) The latter two projects were filmed during the uprising in Beijing but had to be completed in Hong Kong.

 Barbarians at the Gate podcast about the CCTV Follies